 Comparing CPU models, the Ivy Bridge 3720QM beats the 4578U considerably.
-However, for graphics performance, the 2014 wins.
+However, for graphics performance, the 2014 model wins.

 But that is not enough, for multicore tasks the 2012 wins by a long shot.

-They are both great systems, it's just that the 2012 is more powerful in multi-core tasks which makes it a clear winner.
+They are both great systems, it's just that the 2012 model is more powerful in multi-core tasks which makes it a clear winner.

 The 2012 Mac mini is an incredible little machine.
 It will do well as a living room computer, main computer or just an occasional Mac computer.

-Its style makes it one of the nicest small form factor computers, and whilst there is not a lot can be done on the inside, there is certainly more than in some other small form computers like this.
+Its style makes it one of the nicest small form factor computers, and whilst there is not a lot that can be done on the inside, there is certainly more than in some other small form computers like this.